sagemath/sage/src/doc/en/developer/coding_in_cython.rst

 There are several ways to create and build Cython code in Sage.

 #.
-In the Sage Notebook or the Sage command line, begin any cell with
+In the Sage notebook or the Sage command line, begin any cell with
    a line containing ``%%cython``.
 When you evaluate that cell,

    #.
 It is saved to a file.